iame-researchCenter/Petanc/README.md

 ![petanc](https://user-images.githubusercontent.com/47217665/192289530-60a0d40b-604c-44f7-9815-ceb7ddbe56c4.png)

-**The pipeline PETANC for “Plasmid-Exploration Typing Assembly N’Contig-ordering” ...
-This pipeline clean reads and ...   for *Escherichia coli* strain** PE
+**The pipeline PETANC for “Plasmid-Exploration Typing Assembly N’Contig-ordering” is a pipeline for Illumina paired-end reads of *Escherichia coli* strain.**

 # Dependencies Installation
 Petanc is a pipeline used on the cdc of IAME.
 Our cdc use Docker.
 Each software have been installed first in container.